mevallicious/aran/README.md

-the abc.txt foler is the img folder where all the images are saved
+the abc.txt folder is the img folder where all the images are saved